How to Build an Email List For Your Business in 2023

 No one wants to receive a barrage of promotional emails, so focus on creating content that your subscribers will welcome.

-First impressions count, and they matter a lot when it comes to email marketing.
+First impressions count, and they matter a lot regarding email marketing.

 The welcome email someone receives should accomplish a few critical things.